kernelcrash/msx-rom-and-floppy-emulator/README.md

 in size.

 In order to load a disk, you need a diskrom.
-Put one disk rom in the root of the SD card called 'disk.rom.
+Put one disk rom in the root of the SD card called 'disk.rom'.
 I have only tested with the NMS8250 disk rom with MD5 0ed6dbd654da55b56dfb331dd3df82f0 .

-For the WD2793 floppy disk controller support:
+The WD2793 floppy disk controller support was based on WD1793.c in fMSX by Marat Fayzullin.
+Note that:

  - Not all the chip is implemented.
 But most of the stuff you want is.
  - It pretends to be only one drive